|

 This course has two central aims, each with a number of associated objectives:

-- Aim 1: To take a computational problem through the process of design, implementation, documentation, and testing.
+- Aim 1: To take a computational problem through the process of design, implementation, testing, demonstration,

 Objectives:

-- Break a broad problem down into specific subproblems
+- Break a broad problem down into specific subproblems, using AI as appropriate

-- Use Python as an means for exploration, of one's own data and processes.
+- Use Python as an means for exploration of others' and one's own data and processes.

 - Develop and present insights from computing-based explorations.